vincentwue/guitar-trainer/README.md

 ## Hint

-Check the console with F12 to see the data structure.
+Press F12 to see the datastructure in the console.

 Most functionality is present already, but not implemented in the UI.